Kit archive

 Bill Nicholson double-winning team.
 Clean white shirts, navy shorts, cockerel crest stitched onto the left breast.
 V-neck collar.

-Spurs's 1960-61 Double — the first of the 20th century — was achieved in perhaps the most beautiful kit the club has ever worn.
+Spurs's 1960-61 Double — the first league-and-FA-Cup double of the 20th century — was achieved in a clean white Umbro shirt with navy shorts.
 Blanchflower, Greaves and White defined the era.

 Danny BlanchflowerJimmy GreavesDave Mackay